pharmpy/pharmpy/docs/getting_started.rst

     library(reticulate)
     reticulate::py_discover_config()

-Make sure the Pyrhon version is >= 3.8.
+Make sure the Python version is >= 3.8.
 If it is not, you can run the following in R:

 .. code-block:: r